maiziezhoulab/AquilaSV/README.md

 **--vcf_file:** "test.vcf" is VCF file generated from variant caller like "FreeBayes".
 How to get vcf file, you can also check <a href="https://github.com/maiziex/Aquila_stLFR/blob/master/src/How_to_get_bam_and_vcf.md">here</a>.

-**--cut_limit:** this is the parameter to adjust the largest distance limit between any two reads within same molecule, default is 50000

-**--sample_name:** "NA24385" are the sample name you can define.

 **--chr_num:** "3" is the chromosome number you need to define for the target region or structural variant.

 #### *Optional parameters
+**--mole_boundary:** this is the parameter to adjust the largest distance limit between any two reads within same molecule, default is 50000

 **--out_dir:** default = ./AquilaSV_results.
 You can define your own folder name.

 **--num_threads:** default = 8.
 It's recommended not to change this setting unless large memory node could be used (2*memory capacity(it suggests for assembly below)), then try to use "--num_threads 12".

-**--deletion_mode:** default = 1.
+**--clean:** default = 1.
 It will delete all assembly files from SPAdes and intermediate bam/fastq files from AquilaSV.

 #### Memory/Time Usage For Step 1
 ##### Running Step 1